-Hi, my name is Jamie Tooley and I have been with R-C for 3 years now.
-My first year at camp I was the Director of Horses.
-My second year I came back as your Program Director in 2019.
-I was also your Program Director for 2020 COVID shut down.
-I have been planning our upcoming 2021 Program year for 2 years now and it is going to rock your world.
+My name is Jamie Tooley and I have been with R-C for 3 years now.
+I have been planning our upcoming 2021 summer program and it is going to rock your world.
 I am a full time Volunteer mainly for Scouts BSA.
 I am currently Vice Chair of the Council Cub Committee, Scoutmaster for my daughters Troop 3738, and much more.
 I am passionate about making Cub Scouts a memorable family experience.
 I have a wide variety of hobbies from being a part time Artist, avid crafter, joy of animals, and the outdoors.
 I love Kayaking, Camping, Hiking, and trying new things.
 I never have free time, but my life is filled with God, the family I love, friends, and lots of adventures.
 I can’t wait to have you all at camp 2021.

 Join our team!

 Are you looking for the summer adventure of a lifetime?
 Apply today to become a member of the R-C Scout Ranch Staff!

 As a member of our staff, you will live at R-C Scout Ranch for the entire season, providing meaningful and exciting experiences to hundreds of Cub Scouts and their family members every summer.
 If you’re looking for a job that is both challenging and the most fun you’ve ever had, R-C Scout Ranch is the place for you.

 Outside of programs like archery, BB Guns, and horseback riding, camp life is something truly special.
 There is no better way to spend your summer than at camp surrounded by your new family.

 Staff Positions Available

 We have a few positions available for our 2021 summer camp season!
 If you have any questions or would like to find out more.